-Once your data license is approved, request a Discovery Workspace (DW) to access data for permitted use and run your analysis.
+Once your data license is approved, request a Workspace to access data for permitted use and run your analysis.

-A Discovery Workspace (DW) is a secure Windows virtual machine.
+A Workspace is a secure virtual machine and can be either Windows or Linux based.
 It is a segregated environment from the rest of Data Republic’s infrastructure for running your data analysis.
-Once a DW is running, you cannot copy and paste information in or out of it.
+Once a workspace is running, you cannot copy and paste information in or out of it.
 Learn more

-Why do I need to use a DW?
+Why do I need to use a Workspace?

 In this article you will learn